In today’s post, I wanted to talk about the many legitimate companies that will pay you to type, that’s it.

 As you can see, there are thousands of jobs you could start right away.

 If you’re unfamiliar with mTurk, it can take some getting used to, especially if you want to make some decent cash as there are a lot of low paying gigs.
-For now, since talking about mTurk deserves its own blog post, I will point you to these very low-cost eBooks and this subreddit for more information as to how you can maximize your time spent here.
+For now, since talking about mTurk deserves its own blog post, I will point you to these very low-cost eBooks, my $50 a day mTurk guide and this subreddit for more information as to how you can maximize your time spent here.

 - Website: Amazon mTurk